-- Does the system provide a centralized customer view?
+- Does the core system provide a centralized customer view?

-- How fast can new employees typically be trained on the system?
+- How fast can new employees typically be trained on the core?

-- Is the system as intuitive from a system administrator perspective and, if so, why?
+- Is the core system as intuitive from a system administrator perspective and, if so, why?

 - How often do you implement platform upgrades?

-The core system should aid in compliance, with alerts and automation to help you respond to changing regulatory requirements without eroding efficiency.
-The best solutions also are those that regulatory auditors embrace, because these tools give them the transparency they need to make sure institutions are strictly following compliance guidelines.
+Your bank’s core system should aid compliance with alerts and automation to help you respond to changing regulatory requirements without eroding efficiency.
+The best banking solutions are also the ones that regulatory auditors embrace because these tools give them the transparency they need to make sure institutions follow regulatory guidelines.

 Ask questions like:

-- How does your internal compliance team stay on top of new regulations?
+- How does your internal compliance team stay on top of new regulations in banking?